Mitsubishi Explains Why It Doesn’t Have Any Sports Cars Left

 In an interview with CarThrottle, Mitsubishi's UK managing director explained the brand's current marketing strategy.
 This came as a surprise to us, as we were previously unaware that Mitsubishi had any sort of strategy in place at all.

 CarThrottle spoke to Rob Lindley at the Geneva Motor Show, who revealed that Mitsubishi is focused on crossovers and SUVs, with no plans whatsoever to build a sports car.
-A company as small as Mitsubishi has to claw and scrape for every tenth of a percent of market share they can muster, so the their strategy kind of makes sense.
+A company as small as Mitsubishi has to claw and scrape for every tenth of a percent of market share they can muster, so their strategy kind of makes sense.

 The same cannot be said for a comment made by Lindley, though.
 "As a business that sells 1.2 million cars worldwide, in a global sense, it’s not a big business.
 If you try and be in all the different segments of the market and follow trends, like sports cars, it would be difficult to be economically viable,” he said, with absolutely no self-awareness whatsoever.
 In other words, Mitsubishi claims it can't follow trends, while confirming that it will, in fact, follow trends.
 This should end well.